thecartercenter/nemo/docs/production-setup.md

 1. Check out the final commit before switching to ActiveStorage, git tag `v12.0-step1`
 1. Increase the thread pool in `database.yml` to 100 to allow parallelization (only needed if using cloud storage)
-1. Run `rails db:migrate` to create new ActiveStorage tables and copy some data
+1. Run `rake db:migrate` to create new ActiveStorage tables and copy some data
 1. Check out the latest commit on v12.0, git tag `v12.0-step2`
-1. Run `rails db:migrate` to finish copying the data
+1. Run `rake db:migrate` to finish copying the data
 1. Clean up: Decrease the thread pool in `database.yml` back to 5

+#### Upgrading to v12.1

+1. Prior to upgrading, if you have a `.env` or `.env.production` file prior to migrating, rename it to `.env.production.local`.
+1. Check out tag `v12.1`.
+1. If you have a custom theme, be sure to define `NEMO_CUSTOM_THEME_SITE_NAME` in `.env.production.local`.
+The `broadcast_tag` setting is no longer used (site_name is used instead).
+1. Run `rake db:migrate`.
+Any previous setting values in `config/initializers/local_config.rb` should be copied to `.env.production.local` by the migration.
+The old `local_config.rb` file will remain for now, but it will not be used by the app and a deprecation notice will be added to the top.
+1. You may delete the `local_config.rb`, `settings.local.yml`, and `/config/settings/themes/custom.yml` files at this point.

 #### Upgrading to latest